 Lenny Rachitsky draws from his years of experience in product management at Airbnb.
 His guests, just like him, talk about working in large and established companies like Microsoft, Amazon, WeWork, and others.
 He also features guests from smaller companies.

 We like Lenny’s personal touch and unique stories.
-We also resonate with his humility – he’s not afraid to admit that he doesn’t have all the answers and talk about his struggles as a product owner.
+We also resonate with his humility.
+He’s not afraid to admit that he doesn’t have all the answers and talk about his struggles as a product owner.

 Overall, Lenny’s podcast is a valuable insight into product management.
-It offers fantastic career advice and actionable tips from top minds in product.
+It also offers fantastic career advice and actionable tips from top minds in product.

 “Lenny’s Podcast has amazing guests (like PMs from Airtable, Asana, Airbnb, Instacart).
 The discussions are interesting and well-edited without being rambling.”